How the Hahn-Banach Theorem Sheds Bright Light on Fundamental Questions in Classical Thermodynamics: An Instructive Cartoon Example

 \subsection{A Toy Two-State Substance}

-As indicated, we confine our attention in this section to the thermodynamics of a hypothetical toy substance such that, in any body composed of the substance, a material point\footnote{Throughout this article, we are adopting the viewpoint of continuum mechanics, whereby one can speak of, for example, the density of material located at a particular point in space and at a particular instant.} can be in only one of two local states, labeled $1$ and $2$. \emph{We do not insist that, at a given instant, all material points within the body are in the same state, and we allow for the possibility that, as time evolves, the various material points can switch from one state to the other. }
+As indicated, we confine our attention in this section to the thermodynamics of a hypothetical toy substance such that, in any body composed of the substance, a material point can be in only one of two local states, labeled $1$ and $2$. \emph{We do not insist that, at a given instant, all material points within the body are in the same state, and we allow for the possibility that, as time evolves, the various material points can switch from one state to the other. }